kzrfaisal/angular-file-uploader/README.md

-Angular file uploader is an Angular 2/4/5/6/7/8/9/10 + file uploader module with Real-Time Progress Bar, Responsive design, Angular Universal Compatibility and multiple themes which includes Drag and Drop and much more.
+Angular file uploader is an Angular 2/4/5/6/7/8/9/10 + file uploader module with Real-Time Progress Bar, Responsive design, Angular Universal Compatibility, localization and multiple themes which includes Drag and Drop and much more.

 ### Demo
 <https://kzrfaisal.github.io/#/afu>